2023 Most Popular Psychology Bachelor's Degree Schools in Oregon

 Read full report on Psychology at Oregon State University

-You’ll be in good company if you decide to attend Western Oregon University.
-It ranked #4 on our 2023 Most Popular Psychology Bachelor’s Degree Schools in Oregon list.
-Located in the town of Monmouth, Western Oregon State College is a public school with a small student population.
+Out of the 19 schools in Oregon that were part of this year’s ranking, Western Oregon University landed the # 4 spot on the list.
+Located in the fringe town of Monmouth, Western Oregon State College is a public college with a small student population.

 Of the 109 students majoring in psychology at Western Oregon State College, 23% are male and 77% are female.